-Black-box testing is a ‘software testing technique’ used to examine the functionality of the software instead of bothering about the ‘internal structure’ of the software.
-It is also termed as behavioral testing as it examines the behavior of the software.
+Black-box testing is a ‘software testing technique’ used to examine the functionality of the software.
+It doesn’t bother about the ‘internal structure’ of the software.
+We also refer to it as behavioural testing as it examines the behaviour of the software.

 Black box testing analyzes different categories of errors by testing all the functions of the software.
-In this section, we will study more about black-box testing, its method of testing, its techniques along with its advantages and disadvantages.
+In this section, we will study more about black-box testing, its method of testing, and its techniques, along with its advantages and disadvantages.

 Content: Black-Box Testing in Software Engineering